-Exams: The written exams will be given in-class, and will be a combination of true/false, multiple choice, and/or short answer questions.
-The second exam will not be cumulative.
+Exam: The written exams will be given in-class, and will be a combination of true/false, multiple choice, and short answer questions.
 In the event of a planned absence the day of the exam, the student should notify the team leader at least 24 hours in advance.
-If the student has an unplanned absence the day of the exam, he/she must contact the team leader as soon as possible.
-The decision on whether or not an exam may be made up will be on a case-by-case basis.
+If the student has an unplanned absence the day of the quiz/exam, he/she must contact the team leader as soon as possible.
+The decision on whether or not a quiz/exam may be made up will be on a case-by-case basis.